rempsyc/cv/README.md

 ## Notes

+-   If you are using a word processor as well as RStudio, one tip to save time is to change the relevant content section (e.g., `publications.Rmd`) from `Source` to `Visual` (top left in RStudio) before copy-pasting your publications and other formatted content.
+    This way, all the existing formatting (bold, italic, etc.) will be kept and you won’t have to manually recreate all the formatting.
 -   This template uses the North-American `8.5in x 11in` (letter) size instead of the original European `8.27 x 11.69` (A4) size.
 -   Special characters (e.g., `$`, `&`, `%`, need to be escaped with a